 This is the final stage where you begin to reap harvest for your long-term efforts.
 Based on their overall satisfaction with your brand they can be willing to recommend your products to others.
 This is how they start adding more customers to the top of your sales funnel.
 And the same journey starts again with the new customers.

-These are the broad 5 stages of customer growth.
+Above mentioned are the broad five stages of customer base growth.
 But just having goals is not enough.
 You must make use of important metrics to measure your progress.
 Only by using these metrics would you be able to know how to measure customer growth.
 Let’s look at a few of them below.

 It is the rate at which your customers are stopping to use your service measured across any time period.
 Churn rate is calculated as: